 Thank goodness Schuman was a smart guy and started making things easier for me.
 Want to know who he was and why Europe Day is celebrated on 9 May?
 It’s all below.

 On 9 May 1950, French Foreign Minister Robert Schuman put forward the idea of a new form of political cooperation in Europe that would bury the horror of centuries of war and destruction between its states.
 In the space of just thirty years, the continent had witnessed the two most dreadful and bloody conflicts ever to have taken place.

 With the intention of overcoming this bitter memory and the will to reconcile positions, the Schuman Declaration is considered the starting point of what is today the European Union.
 9 May is therefore an opportunity to celebrate the peace on which the European project is based, although it is a shame to see another conflict on European soil caused by the invasion of Ukraine by Russian troops.

-The challenge is to reinforce the values of unity and solidarity, and from there to spread this spirit to the rest of the world.
-The designation of 2022 as the European Year of Youth helps to raise awareness: hope lies in the future.
+The challenge is to reinforce the values of unity and solidarity, and from there to spread that spirit to the rest of the world.
+It is also about helping to develop people’s skills and competences (the EU’s central objective in 2023).
+All this builds on the basis of 2022 as the European Year of Youth: hope lies in the future.